-If you grew up in the 70s or 80s, you definitely remember Razzles.
-My first introduction to the vintage candy was from the movie 13 Going on 30.
+If you grew up in the '70s or '80s, you definitely remember Razzles.
+My first introduction to vintage Halloween candy was from the movie 13 Going on 30.
 Jenna and Matt's obsession with Razzles was adorable and represented a classic part of childhood.

-I'm sure the writing team behind 13 Going on 30 knows they can take credit for putting a lot of people my age on the Razzles bandwagon.
+I'm sure the writing team behind 13 Going on 30 knows they can take credit for putting many people my age on the Razzles bandwagon.
 Do you have any retro candies you still eat today?

 The original Razzles to kick off the list.
 Kids might recognize these, thanks to Jennifer Garner.